 Signs Your Sump Pump Needs Replacement

-This guide explains the most common signs your sump pump needs replacement, how to evaluate its condition, and how to decide when maintenance is no longer enough.
+This guide explains the main signs your sump pump needs replacement, when repair may still be reasonable, and when maintenance is no longer enough.

 How Long Sump Pumps Typically Last